wp-plugins/wp-ulike/readme.txt

 = Features =

+*   Clean Design.
-*   A counter/button to submit and display the number of likes.
+*   Ajax feature to update the data without reloading.
+*   Visitors do not have to register or log in to use the Like Button.
+*   Compatible with WP version 3.0 & above.
+*   Added automatically (no Code required).
+*   Simple likeBox to show users avatar.
+*   Custom Like-Dislike Texts.
-*   A widget and a function to display the most liked posts.
+*   Widget to show 'Most Liked' posts.
 *   Simple configuration panel.
-*   Full RTL support.
+*   Support RTL & language file.
 *   And so on...

 = How To Use? =
-* Just install the plugin and use `<?php if(function_exists('wp_ulike')) wp_ulike('get'); ?>` function or activate the "automatic display" in plugin setting panel.
+* Just install the plugin and use `<?php if(function_exists('wp_ulike')) wp_ulike('get'); ?>` function or activate the "automatic display" in plugin configuration panel.

 = Translations =
 *   English